For Children and Youth

 Groups meet from 10:30 to noon.
 A light snack is served.

-Cathy Seggel, First Unitarian’s director of religious education, is always available — on Sunday mornings or during the week — to talk with you, answer your questions, and help your children find their way to their classrooms.
+Mandy Neff, First Unitarian’s interim director of religious education, is available Sunday – Thursday to talk with you, answer your questions, and help your children find their way to their classrooms.

 Adults are highly motivated to explore and navigate the joys, sorrows, opportunities, and challenges of our lives.
 Sometimes you find religious growth through deliberate engagement with programs, practices, readings, and small group discussions.
 Sometimes you grow in spirit through your life experiences: relationships, making a living, raising children, confronting injustice in the world, and facing illness, loss, or grief.